ArthurSens/home-monitoring/README.md

 ## Experimentations RoadMap
 * Data exploration:
   * I have network problems every day, still couldn't discover where is the problem
   * Sometimes, all my CPU is consumed at once, not sure why...
-I need to add an proccess exporter to the setup
+I need to add a proccess exporter to the setup

 * OpenTelemetry:
   * Add traces to Telegrambot